MattWass/Project-2/README.md

     ![alt text](image-2.png)

 - The Outcome
-  - The winner is defined by answering the correct outcome to a given match up, this naturally creates a losing side.
+  - The winner is defined by answering the correct outcome to a given match up, this naturally creates a losing side as well.
   - If both sides select the same choice then result is defined as a draw.

 - The Footer